hrlblab/starter-hugo-research-group/content/home/welcome.md

 + 08/02/2021 One paper is accepted by MICCAI Workshop on Data Aug, Labeling, & Imperfections.
 + 07/22/2021 One paper is accepted by  MICCAI Deep Generative Models Workshop.
 + 06/13/2021 Four papers are accepted by MICCAI 2021.
++ 05/01/2021 <span style="color:blue"> Our lab receives a grant support from ONR in Optical Neural Network.
+Thanks ONR!</style>
 + 05/15/2021 One paper is accepted by Computers in Biology and Medicine.
 + 03/21/2021 One paper is accepted by IEEE Transactions on Medical Imaging.
 + 03/20/2021 One paper is accepted by Medical Image Analysis.